Adding FIPS Variants

 Go-specific FIPS tests verify:

-• crypto/boring.Enabled() returns true (OpenSSL FIPS backend is active)
+• crypto/fips140.Enabled() returns true (native FIPS module is active)

 OpenJDK-Specific FIPS Requirements